 It's important to know your options when your baby is diagnosed with a mild hearing loss.
 Your audiologist can help you make an informed decision about the best course of action for you and your baby.

 Until recently, a mild hearing loss in a child usually went unnoticed until around school age.
 But that has changed.
-Various states in Australia are now putting in place newborn hearing screening programs.
-These programs are intended to identify children with moderate or greater hearing loss; however they may also identify some babies with much milder degrees of hearing loss.
+Newborn hearing screening is available free-of-charge to all babies born in Australia.
+These newborn hearing screening programs are intended to identify children with moderate or greater hearing loss; however, they may also identify some babies with much milder degrees of hearing loss.

 Research has shown that babies with a hearing loss of about 40dB or more in both ears benefit from wearing hearing aids early in life.
 For these babies, fitting hearing aids by six months of age, and using them consistently, is important in for their speech and language development.
 But, research hasn't yet shown us the best approach to take for babies with milder losses.

 A mild hearing loss makes voices sound less clear, especially if the speaker is at a distance or if there is background noise present.
 For some children, this may delay their speech and language development.
 This can in turn affect a child's behaviour and social development, as well as make it harder to learn at school.

 Several large studies have investigated the effect of mild hearing loss on educational achievement, with varying results.